genesiscommunitysuccess/docs/docs/Operations/commands.md

 The "remap" operation will update the alias store, so if you are running a Genesis cluster it is better to use a database storage mode, as it is less error prone and the user won't have to manually copy the alias storage file to the remaining nodes manually.

-\## MigrateDictionary
+## MigrateDictionary

-Migrates the Genesis dictionary from Database Dictionary Store to File Dictionary Store storage and vice versa.
+This migrates the Genesis dictionary from Database Dictionary Store to File Dictionary Store storage and vice versa.

 Usage:

     MigrateDictionary

-Uses a system definition file to get the "DictionarySource" property.
-If the property is "DB" (the server uses a Database Dictionary Store), then the "MigrateDictionary" script saves a dictionary to a file.
-If the "DictionarySource" is "FILE" (the server uses a File Dictionary Store), then the dictionary is saved to a database.
-The target database type - "DbLayer" - is retrieved from the system definitions file.
+The script uses a system definition file to get the **DictionarySource** property.

+If the property is **DB** (the server uses a Database Dictionary Store), then the **MigrateDictionary** script saves a dictionary to a file.

+If the **DictionarySource** is **FILE** (the server uses a File Dictionary Store), then the dictionary is saved to a database.
+The target database type - **DbLayer** - is retrieved from the system definitions file.

-It is recommended to use a file store (set by default) if you are running Genesis in a single node and database store if you are running Genesis in more than one node.
+It is recommended that you use a file store (set by default) if you are running Genesis in a single node and database store if you are running Genesis in more than one node.

-The "remap" operation will update the dictionary, so if you are running a Genesis cluster it is better to use a Database Dictionary Store, as it is less error prone and the user won't have to manually copy the dictionary file to the remaining nodes manually.
+The **remap** operation will update the dictionary, so if you are running a Genesis cluster, it is better to use a Database Dictionary Store, as it is less error-prone and the user won't have to manually copy the dictionary file to the remaining nodes manually.

-It is potentially dangerous to switch the "DictionarySource" property.
-The undesired effect can be caused by running "remap" (modifying dictionary) after "MigrateDictionary" and before switching "DictionarySource" property.
-In this way the file store and database store can contain different dictionaries and it is not safe to switch between them.
+It is potentially dangerous to switch the **DictionarySource** property.
+If you run **remap** (which modifies the  dictionary) after **MigrateDictionary** and before switching **DictionarySource** property, the file store and database store could contain different dictionaries and it is not safe to switch between them.

-\## GetNextSequenceNumbers
+## GetNextSequenceNumbers

-Finds all the dictionary sequences and prints the next sequence number for each one of them.
-Prints the results on screen in a "csv" fashion, so it is easy to redirect the output and then reuse it with "SetSequence" script (see below).
+This finds all the dictionary sequences and prints the next sequence number for each one of them.
+It displays the results on screen in  csv format, so it is easy to redirect the output and reuse it with the **SetSequence** script (see below).

 Usage: